-As you are aware, Sticky's Holdings LLC and its debtor affiliates (collectively, the "Company") filed voluntary petitions (the "Chapter 11 Case") for relief under chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware ("Bankruptcy Court") on April 25, 2024 (the "Petition Date").
-On the Petition Date, in recognition of the importance of its relationship with such vendors and suppliers and its desire that the Chapter 11 Cases have as little effect on such parties as possible, the Company requested the Bankruptcy Court's approval to pay the prepetition claims of certain critical vendors and suppliers.
-On [•], 2024, the Bankruptcy Court entered an order (the "Order") authorizing the Company, under certain conditions, to pay the prepetition claims, in accordance with the terms of the Order, of certain trade creditors that agree to the terms set forth below and agree to be bound by the terms of the Order.
+As you are aware, Molecular Templates, Inc., and its affiliate (the "Company") filed voluntary petitions for relief under chapter 11 of the United States Bankruptcy Code (these "Chapter 11 Cases") in the United States Bankruptcy Court for the District of Delaware ("Bankruptcy Court") on April 20, 2025 (the "Petition Date").
+On April 21, 2025, in recognition of the importance of its relationship with such vendors and suppliers and its desire that these Chapter 11 Cases has as little effect on such parties as possible, the Company requested the Bankruptcy Court's approval to pay the prepetition claims of certain critical vendors and suppliers.
+On [•], 2025, the Bankruptcy Court entered an order (the "Order") authorizing the Company, under certain conditions, to pay the prepetition claims, in accordance with the terms of the Order, of certain trade creditors that agree to the terms set forth below and agree to be bound by the terms of the Order.
 A copy of the Order is enclosed for your reference.